sud0n1m/iamnotaprogrammer.com/_posts/2012-06-18-Ikea-Standing-desk-for-22-dollars.md

 ## Who's using this design?

+A few people so far:

 * Colin & John from [Customer.io](http://customer.io)
 * Ryan from [Opani](http://opani.com)
 * Joel & Matt from [Acquaintable](http://acquaintable.com)
 * Saikat from [Stripe](http://stripe.com)

+If you end up building it, let me know in the comments.

 ## The deluxe